 There are a range of questions you must address to ensure NDIS readiness.
-BDO are aware of the challenges and obstacles you face ahead of the biggest change the industry has ever seen.
+BDO is aware of the challenges and obstacles you face ahead of the biggest change the industry has ever seen.

 By taking part in the NDIS Readiness Survey, you can assess current market conditions and examine how prepared they are.
 The results will offer you valuable insights into the readiness of the sector.
 It’ll help you capitalise on emerging opportunities and develop strategies for the challenges ahead.